The Nine Pillars

 Water Quality & Biological Load

-Water quality in buildings is an underexamined dimension of occupant health, and the data reveals a crisis far more severe than most people realize.
-Municipal water treatment addresses many contaminants, but the journey from treatment plant to tap introduces additional risks: lead from aging pipes, copper from plumbing fixtures, chlorine disinfection byproducts, and microbial growth in stagnant distribution systems.
+Water quality in buildings is one of the least examined and most serious threats to occupant health.
+Municipal treatment handles many contaminants, but the journey from treatment plant to tap introduces new ones: lead from aging pipes, copper from fixtures, chlorine byproducts, and microbial growth in stagnant systems.

-The scale of contamination is alarming.
-Nearly 20 million Americans become ill annually from contaminated drinking water.
-9.2 million service lines still deliver water through lead pipes, a known neurotoxin.
-The estimated remediation cost is $47 billion against only $15 billion in allocated federal funding.
+The numbers are alarming.
+Nearly 20 million Americans get sick each year from contaminated drinking water.
+9.2 million service lines still use lead pipes.
 Over 1,500 Boil Water Advisories were issued in 2024 alone.
-The PFAS crisis compounds the problem: per- and polyfluoroalkyl substances ("forever chemicals") have been found in over 50 U.S. water supplies, with health effects including liver damage, immune system dysfunction, thyroid disorders, and increased cancer risk.
-Current EPA regulation covers only two specific PFAS compounds; hundreds remain unregulated.
+Then there are PFAS, the so-called "forever chemicals," found in over 50 U.S. water supplies and linked to liver damage, immune dysfunction, thyroid disorders, and cancer.
+The EPA currently regulates only two PFAS compounds.
+Hundreds remain unregulated.

 Legionella bacteria, which cause Legionnaires' disease, proliferate in building water systems where temperatures fall between 25 and 45 degrees Celsius.
 Cooling towers, hot water tanks, and low-flow fixtures create conditions conducive to bacterial colonization.
 Beyond microbial risk, emerging research has identified concerns around pharmaceuticals, microplastics, and endocrine-disrupting compounds in drinking water supplies.